DigitalCraftsStudents/hero-sidekick-one-to-one/README.md

 #### Show list in template!

+- set up the template engine in `index.js`
 - mkdir `templates`
 - mkdir `templates/partials` (with header.html and footer.html)
 - touch `utils.js` with partials "layout" object